Things to do in the Cayman Islands

 If you fancy yourself a bit of a musical artist, pop into one of the islands’ many jam nights where you can take your turn at the microphone solo or get together with some of the other attending musicians for an impromptu session.
 Jam nights are a great way to mingle with like-minded creatives, and who knows?
 Maybe you’ll meet the future members of your Grammy Award-winning group.

 Even if you can’t play an instrument but love to sing, you’re in luck – karaoke is very much a going concern in Cayman.
 At least one bar on any given night has the ‘empty orchestra’ going for its patrons, and karaoke competitions with some impressive prizes are not unheard of.

 Music aside, there is still much to divert.
 Tillies on Seven Mile Beach is known for its weekly themes with dancers and artists.

 Then there are two main theatres – the Prospect Playhouse Theatre, run by the Cayman Drama Society, and the Harquail Theatre, run by the National Cultural Foundation.
-Each year, they put on multiple productions, from dramas and comedies to specialty, short-run evenings, and larger musical shows.
+Each year, they put on multiple productions, from dramas and comedies to speciality, short-run evenings and larger musical shows.
 Jekyll & Hyde, RENT, Noises Off!, Grease, and Into the Woods are just some of the award-winning plays performed at the Prospect Playhouse, with even the Cambridge Footlights group including it as a stop on their international tour.

 The Harquail Theatre has hosted dance performances, concerts, original plays, and the much-anticipated, ever-hilarious, ‘Rundown’ comedy revue about living life in Cayman, told through a collection of skits, monologues, and music.
 The Harquail also hosted the unforgettable ‘Songs & Stories’ evening with Iggy Pop, the Godfather of Punk, held in February 2021.